 An overview of general business practices of a health care office is the focus of this class.
-Subject matter includes: telephone technique, mail handling, appointment scheduling, records management and filing.
+Subject matter includes: telephone technique, mail handling, appointment scheduling, record management and filing.
+Pre-requisites: HB 104

-HB 104

 HB 205 - BOOKKEEPING

 Principles of business accounting will be introduced.
 Accounts receivable and payable, including pegboard, banking and payroll will be taught.